-In the Citizen Cyberlab project, we will extend the synthetic biology scientific endeavour to the public by harnessing its potential for identifying key research projects that will then be implemented in a certified research lab, circumventing the risks involved in DIY Biology and catalyzing the research in this emerging field.
-Citizen Cyberlab will advance the state of the art by providing a truly unique opportunity to study, support and create a platform for participation in hands-on creative learning in advanced experimental science.
+In our Citizen Cyberlab project, SynBio4all, we will extend the synthetic biology scientific endeavor to the public by harnessing its potential for identifying key research projects that will then be implemented in a certified research lab, circumventing the risks involved in do-it-yourself (DIY) biology and catalyzing the research in this emerging field.
+Citizen Cyberlab will advance the state of the art by providing a truly unique opportunity to study, support, and create a platform for participation in hands-on creative learning in advanced experimental science.

 Learn - Learn about synthetic biology browse through some interesting synthetic biology projects, and ask us any questions you may have related to the field.

 Ideas - Once inspired, turn your synthetic biology idea into a project with us, by logging in and submitting your idea to our forum